Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 Senior Data Engineers lead the design and implementation of complex data flows, connecting operational systems to analytics platforms.
 In this role, you’ll work with the EUC&C community to identify data sources, engage with analysts and stakeholders, and build robust pipelines that align with business needs through collaboration with Product Owners.

 The End User Compute and Collaboration (EUC&C) team develops and delivers a range of Microsoft 365 solutions, including Teams, SharePoint, OneDrive, Power Platform, and Office applications.
-These tools support collaboration and productivity across the organisation.
+These tools support collaboration and productivity across the organization.

 Responsibilities

-• Analyse problems and experiment with possible solutions to find the underlying causes of issues or discrepancies, identify problems and assist in the development of innovative solutions.
+• Analysing problems and experimenting with possible solutions to find the underlying causes of issues or discrepancies to identify problems and to assist in the development of innovative solutions; analyze and report on test activities and results, providing support to data engineers and stakeholders in addressing data analysis challenges.

-• Ensure the successful delivery of completed data loads for customers, Data Analysts and Data Scientists, troubleshooting where required.
+• Ensuring the successful delivery of completed data loads for customers, Data Analysts and Data Scientists, troubleshooting where required.

 What you will bring

-• Utilise Cloud Data technologies and platforms.
+• Experience with Cloud Data technologies and strategies, particularly Azure and M365 platforms.

-• Communicate with non‑technical and senior stakeholders.
+• Effective communication with non‑technical and senior stakeholders about performance and analysis.

 Seniority level